besch/youtube-dubbing-server/ARCHITECTURE.md

 - **Testing:** Thoroughly test the end-to-end backend processing flow (full transcription -> translation -> TTS) and client interaction.
 - Review/configure Supabase Storage policies.
 - Review/improve logging across all services.
+- **Client-Side Logic:** Implement client-side logic in the mobile app to:
+  - Request audio chunks on-demand using the `generateAudioChunk` action when playback nears the end of available chunks.
+  - Request audio chunks on-demand during seek operations if the target time's chunk hasn't been generated yet.